 Suzanne Wanders Delhi contains affiliate links.
 If you make a purchase using one of the links below, I may receive compensation at no extra cost to you.
 I only recommend products and services I use and trust.
 Read my disclaimer for more information.

 Even if you have limited time in Delhi, make sure you visit Lodhi Garden.
-It is Delhi’s most beautiful heritage park and will mesmerize you.
-It’s a tiny ecosystem of the very best of Delhi: historic monuments, numerous species of flora and fauna, and holds a special place in the hearts of locals.
+It is Delhi’s most beautiful heritage park and it is mesmerizing.
+It’s a tiny ecosystem of the very best of Delhi: historic monuments, numerous species of flora and fauna, and it holds a special place in the hearts of locals.

 Visiting Lodhi Garden: Overview